NordicPlayground/nRF-Beehavior-Firmware/nRF53/readMe.txt

     - Bee counter
     - Add Edge Impulse on sound

+- Rewrite module descriptions as we go and update README.rst

 // Module description:
 Thingy_To_nRF5340:
 nRF5340DK connects as a central to a Thingy:52 and gets access to multiple services.
 The services available at this time is: